According to Hoyle (film): Production

 Filming of According to Hoyle began in November 1921, and took place in Tehachapi, California and at the Burston Studios in Los Angeles.
 Filming was completed in January 1922.

 Reception

-The Moving Picture World's reviewer T.S. daPonte was positive, praising David Butler's acting and saying of the intertitles "The originality in the wording of several of the sub-titles is especially to be commended."
+The Moving Picture Worlds reviewer T.S. daPonte was positive, praising David Butler's acting and saying of the intertitles "The originality in the wording of several of the sub-titles is especially to be commended."

-Motion Picture News' Charles Larkin's review was also positive, describing the safe robbery and ensuing chase to be a production highlight.
+Motion Picture News Charles Larkin's review was also positive, describing the safe robbery and ensuing chase to be a production highlight.

 Preservation

 With no holdings located in archives, According to Hoyle is considered a lost film.